Stef0618/incubeta-iq/README.md

 *Internal use only — not for client distribution*

 ---
+## What It Does

+Recruit IQ automates the first-stage resume triage process for any role Incubeta hires for.
+It reads a Job Description and a structured scoring model, builds a weighted evaluation rubric using AI, scores uploaded resumes against that rubric, and writes a ranked shortlist directly to Google Sheets — in minutes rather than days.

+The target output is a ranked list of the top 25 candidates for any role, each with a score, a band (Advance / Consider / Borderline / Decline), per-category breakdowns, red flag annotations, and an AI-written evaluator summary.

+---
 ## Quick Start

 Get a local instance running in five steps.